HorizonAD/stereo_dso/README.md

 			vignette=XXXXX/sequence_XX/para/vignette.png \
 			preset=0 \
 			mode=1
 Under sequence_XX, there should be two image datasets called image_0 and image_1, which are left and right image sets.
 Note that mode is set to 1 because we do not have photometric calibration.
-Besdies, gamma and vignette are not required to run the code.
+Besides, gamma and vignette are not required to run the code.
 That is, a minimal exampel to run on a kitti dataset is:

 		bin/dso_dataset \
 			files=XXXXX/sequence_XX \